Asset Finance

 Hire purchase agreements may differ from one lender to another, allowing for flexibility in repayment structure, options such as a return after a time (often halfway through the term) if you are having difficulties making repayments or no longer want the equipment, and different interest rates.

-Hire purchase is best for assets that will retain their value to you beyond the term of the contract, thus making permanent ownership financially sensible.
+Hire purchase is best for assets that will retain their value to you beyond the contract term, thus making permanent ownership financially sensible.

 It is also excellent if you want unrestricted use and control of the asset.